rishikeshF/aganitha_speech_to_text/README.md

   1. Run setup.py
   2. whil file will be created in 'dist' folder
   3. PIP Install that whil file
-  4. Import module setup.py use method 'speech_to_text'
+  4. Import module speech_text use method 'speech_to_text'